 Get the fuck away from that town.

-But you probably don't have to get away from Republicans, because there are just tons and tons and tons and tons of Republican towns that have exactly zero KKK people in them.
+But you probably don't have to get away from Republicans because there are just tons and tons and tons and tons of Republican towns that have exactly zero KKK people in them.

 So you're safe there.

-Well, there may be some uh wild cards in there, but generally speaking, it's not like that, it's not like the Republicans accept the KKK.
+But generally speaking, it's not like the Republicans accept the KKK.

 That's not a thing.

-Uh now, if you're an NPC, what do you say now?
+Now, if you're an NPC, what do you say now?

-I'll give you a moment to say the thing that you always say now when the KKK is mentioned.
+NPCs, I'll give you a moment to say the thing that you always say now when the KKK is mentioned.

-I know you're gonna say it, somebody's gonna say it.
+I know you're going to say it.

 All right, I'll say it for you.